rssnyder/discord-stock-ticker/README.md

   "name": "my token",                               # string: display name of token "contract": "0x00000",                            # string: contract address of token "currency": "0x00000",                            # string/OPTIONAL: contract address of token to price against, default is USDC
-  "set_nickname": true,                             # bool/OPTIONAL: display information in nickname vs activity "set_color": true,                                # bool/OPTIONAL: requires set_nickname
-  "decorator": "@",                                 # string/OPTIONAL: what to show instead of arrows "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section "source": "pancakeswap",                          # string/OPTIONAL: if the token is a BSC token, you can set pancakeswap here to use it vs 1inch; you can also set dexlab for solana tokens
+  "nickname": true,                                 # bool/OPTIONAL: display information in nickname vs activity "color": true,                                    # bool/OPTIONAL: requires nickname "decorator": "@",                                 # string/OPTIONAL: what to show instead of arrows "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section "source": "pancakeswap",                          # string/OPTIONAL: if the token is a BSC token, you can set pancakeswap here to use it vs 1inch; you can also set dexlab for solana tokens